European Council of Religious Leaders: Vision and work

 and encourage their communities to do the same.
 European Council of Religious Leaders works on the basis of mutual respect and appreciation for religious diversity.

 Based in the different religious traditions and Holy Books, the Council encourages a common moral responsibility for the prevention of conflict and the promotion of dialogue.
 Values that are deeply held and widely shared offer guidance to the work.
 In a continent where religion has often been seen as a source of conflict, the European Council of Religious Leaders seeks to be a resource for peace.

 The ECRL aims at promoting inter-religious cooperation in Europe and beyond.
 The work of the Council includes annual council meetings, participation in conferences, delegation visits to conflict areas and maintaining contacts across religious boundaries.

-The secretariat of the ECRL is situated in Oslo and the Moderator is Bishop Emeritus Gunnar Stålsett.
+The secretariat of the ECRL is situated in Oslo.

 The European Council of Religious Leaders' Berlin Declaration on Interreligious Dialogue

 As a guideline for the work of the Council and to spread knowledge of inter-religious dialogue, the ECRL, on its Council meeting in Berlin in 2008, issued a declaration: